Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

 \subsubsection{PPO update phase}

-After each experience generation phase, we perform $N_U$ update iterations on the parameters of the $M$ modified PPOs.
-At the beginning of each update, we denote the actor and critic networks for PPO$_m$ at that moment as $\pi_m'$ and $V_m'$, respectively.
-Next, we estimate the value functions, advantage functions, and probability ratios for PPO$_m$ as
+After generating $N_B$ experiences, we proceed to perform $N_U$ rounds of updates on the parameters of all the $M$ modified PPOs.
+At the beginning of each update round, we denote the actor and critic networks for PPO$_m$ at that moment as $\pi_{m,\bm{\theta}_m'}$ and $V_{m,\bm{\phi}_m'}$, respectively.
+Next, we estimate the value functions \cite{ppo}, advantage functions \cite{ppo}, and probability ratios for PPO$_m$ as \cite{liran1}